 Global publisher layouts determine the global actions that appear in the various Salesforce interfaces.
-In Salesforce Classic, these layouts customize the actions in Chatter publishers on global pages (like the Home page) and on the Chatter page.
-Lightning Experience uses these layouts to populate the Global Actions menu with Log A Call actions and Create a Record quick actions that point to the Events, Notes, and Tasks objects.
+In Salesforce Classic and Lightning Experience, these layouts customize the actions on global pages (like the Home page) and on the Chatter page.
+Lightning Experience also uses these layouts to populate the Global Actions menu.
 And in Salesforce 1, these layouts drive the actions that appear in the action bar on the Feed and People pages.
 Global publisher layouts can include global actions only.
 You can assign different global publisher layouts to different user profiles to customize which actions users see by default on global pages.